microsoft/lsprotocol/README.md

 # Language Server Protocol types code generator

-This repository contains a Python implementation of a Language Server Protocol types and classes code generator for various languages.
+This repository contains a Python implementation of [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) types and classes, and code generators for various languages.

 It simplifies the creation of language servers for different programming languages by providing a robust and easy-to-use type generation system.